who we are

 Since 2014, in addition to my own courses, I have been working with children and young people from schools, vocational schools, kindergartens, daycare centers and afternoon care.
 I provide further training for educators and I help to set up painting spaces in schools and kindergartens.
 Since 2018, I have been working as an art facilitator in the You&Eye project of the Frankfurt Cultural Department/Culture Office.

-I am particularly happy about adults and adult groups who find their way to me and take the leap into creativity; many times its a difficult step, as our societal attitude towards art and creativity burdens us with many misconceptions about our own abilities.
-Let me explain this to you and show you what I mean in my workshops!
+I am particularly happy when adults - and adult groups - find their way to me and dare to take the leap into creativity.
+This is not always an easy leap, because our society's view of art and creativity often burdens us with false ideas about our own abilities.
+I will explain and show you what I mean by this in my workshops!

-For me, creativity is something we all have within us.
-It is something that - just like sports - we can and should all practice in some way.
-Creativity allows us to shed emotional baggage, it clears our heads and lightens our hearts, it enables us to contextualize our lives and recognize our paths.
-With my work and together with the studio sternstunden family, I want to make art and creativity tangible and accessible to everyone.
+For me, creativity is something that we all carry within us.
+It is like sport - something that we can and should all do in our own way.
+Creativity helps us to let go of emotional baggage, clears our heads and lightens our hearts.
+It enables us to contextualize our lives and see new paths ahead of us.
+With my work and together with the Studio Sternstunden family, I want to make art and creativity tangible and accessible for everyone.

 Owi